lschimidtc/lschimidtc/README.md

   *(to learn more about these positions, check out my LinkedIn or website by clicking the respective buttons above!)*

-- 📊 I love data visualization, ML & LEGO!
+- 📊 I love data engineeering, ML & LEGO!
 - 🥅 2023 Goals: Learn more Python, Ruby on Rails and obtain an AWS Certification!

 ## Languages and Tools: